 IRRIGATION SYSTEM MAINTENANCE PROCESS

-Maintaining your sprinkler system means checking and identifying problems quickly so they can be addressed before they turn into costly repairs.
+Maintaining your sprinkler or drip irrigation system means checking and identifying problems quickly so they can be addressed before they turn into costly repairs.

 The maintenance process of the sprinkler system begins with an audit that should be conducted annually.
 The objective of this audit is to correct inefficiencies and maximize the general effectiveness of the system.
 Once the problem is located, maintenance is scheduled.

 The services of the maintenance schedule might include: